ksator/continuous-integration-with-python/README.md

 Setting up test configuration files
 https://ilovesymposia.com/2014/10/13/continuous-integration-in-python-3-set-up-your-test-configuration-files/

-travis CI
+Using Travis-CI to run your tests automatically with each git push
 https://ilovesymposia.com/2014/10/15/continuous-integration-in-python-4-set-up-travis-ci/

 ### requirements
-to test python code locally, install pytest and the plugin cov (sudo pip install pytest pytest-cov) to test with Travis CI, you need a Travis CI and github accounts.
+to test python code locally, install pytest and the plugin cov (sudo pip install pytest pytest-cov)
+to test with Travis CI, you need a Travis CI and github accounts.

 ###usage for this repo